Posted on :: Tags: , , , ,

 };

-Transforming pattern string to a suitable glob
+Transforming a pattern string to a suitable glob

 Now, another transformation is needed to convert Pattern<String> to Pattern<Glob>.
 In this case, we’ll need to recreate the pattern based on the rules.